-Be close to your boss and check out how he runs things – basically from the management angle because that is where you’ll be working from when you start yours.
-After learning this 6 months and getting your certificate, you can now venture into starting your own events planning business.
+Be close to your boss and check out how he runs things – basically from the management angle because that is where you’ll be working when you start yours.
+After learning this for 6 months and getting your certificate, you can now venture into starting your own events planning business.

 How to Get Your First Customer

 To get your first customer in this business all you need to start small.
 You can start with planning your friends in house birthday then introduce yourself at the party as the brain behind the decoration, food, and music then as time goes by people will call you for big contracts.

 Fish farming business is another business Nigerian men can try whether as a side business or a home business.
 All you need is to gain some experience first by learning to take care of the fish then you start fully in your compound with concrete tanks or plastic tanks.

 We the fish are big enough you can then sell them to restaurants or smoke them to sell to market women.
 Check out how to start fish farming in Nigeria.